How to Deal with Humidity In Your Home

 Author of Home Focus

-Summer weather is here—and so are heat and high humidity.
+Summer weather will soon be here— along with heat and high humidity.
 Not only does high humidity make hot temperatures feel even hotter and cause minor annoyances like frizzy hair, but it can also lead to respiratory problems or contribute to heat-related illnesses.

 Humidity can also cause problems in homes, from personal discomfort and sleep disruption to mold growth, damp insulation, and other moisture-related building conditions.
 The recommended humidity range in homes is 45%–55%, but 30%–60% is considered comfortable.